Behavior Strategies That Will Help Avoid Teacher Shortages

 However, there may be times when, despite teachers’ best efforts, may find comfort in other resources such as negative friendships or social media, and may not respect what the teacher has to say.

 In this case, it is important teachers take the right approach to finding alternate behavior strategies that gets students back on their side, rather than looking to punish students with traditional punishments that may not work in present times.

-We provide free resources to help teachers deal with behavior and homework issues in the classroom.
-The resources we offer below work best for students in grades 4 and older.
-Download your free copy of our behavior and homework reflection sheets.
+We provide free resources to help teachers deal with behavior issues in the classroom.
+The resource we offer below work best for students in grades 4 and older.

 With changes to society coming rapidly it can become overwhelming on the mental health of both teachers and students.